Starting a blog takes dedication and thorough planning. Starting successful blogs requires a whole lot more.

 If you’re still looking for lifestyle blog examples, this one could be right up your street.

-Naomi has been blogging about her family life in NYC, Washington DC, and more recently in Arizona for the best part of the 21st century.
+Naomi is a lifestyle blogger that has been blogging about her life in NYC, Washington DC, and more recently in Arizona for the best part of the 21st century.